Huynhtri027/Fun-Fact-App/README.md

 Everthing here is just a fun way of implementing some facts to make peoples aware of its doesn't require anything

-i used Acme,Pacifico and Satisfy fonts
+i used Acme, Pacifico and Satisfy fonts